-I announced back in February that Dave, his sister, his cousin, and myself were all going to subject ourselves to the Tough Mudder – a 12 mile mud run with 25 obstacles.
+I announced back in February that Dave, his sister, his cousin, and myself were working with Tough Mudder and our registrations were provided so we could share our honest opinions about the run.
+The Tough Mudder is Tough Mudder – a 12 mile mud run with 25 obstacles.
 Since that announcement a lot has been going on and it’s time for an update from all of us.

 Now for the updates, written individually by each participant:

 Well, my status in the Tough Mudder is questionable.
 You may have read recently about the roller coaster we’ve been on the last month or so.
 If not you can read about it here in “I Wish I Didn’t Have To Write This Post.”

 Part of me really wants to participate because it was such an inspiring goal before everything happened and I think it would help keep my mind off things.
 The other part doesn’t think it’s going to be possible to get into good enough shape and instead of having fun at the event, I would get too frustrated with myself and be too emotional about everything that happened.

 Working out is hard enough sometimes, but with the Tough Mudder now within 30 days, it’s time kick it into overdrive!
 I have been trying a couple of different things – Running, kettle bell workouts, running, P-90X, running, push ups and pull ups, and more running.
 I am excited but very nervous.
 I keep telling myself we will be able to do it!
 I have had a couple sicknesses pop up – sinus infection and food poisoning which pushed me out of my routine, but now it’s put up or shut up time for all of us … Off to the gym!

 One last funny comment, every couple times when I send a text on my phone and try to type “Tough Mudder” auto correct changes it to “Tough murder” which I thought was funny at first, but now am beginning to realize it may be somewhat appropriate!
 Good luck to all who are training for this!